maudeve-it/W25Qxxx_QUADSPI_CompactEL/2_ExternalLoader/README.md

 <li>
 copy here the External Loader created (.stldr file)<br><br>
-Opening STM32CubeProgrammer program you can select the new External Loader to access the external flash memory.
 </ul>
 <br>
-Copy here the new .stldr file<br><br>
 Now the External Loader is available to CubeIDE and can be selected in "Run/Debug Settings"<br>
 <br>
 <br>